Seymour Community School District

 The Seymour Community School District is a rural public school district headquartered in Seymour, Iowa.

 The district spans western Appanoose County and eastern Wayne County.
-The district serves the city of Seymour, the town of Promise City and surrounding rural areas.
+The district serves the city of Seymour, the towns of Promise City, Plano, the hamlet of Jerome, and surrounding rural areas.
+A portion of Numa extends into the Seymour district.

-The school's mascot is the Warriors.
-Their colors are red and black.

 Schools

 The district operates two schools in a single facility at 100 South Park in Seymour: